 When you think deep and hard about the question, it will hit you hard.

 A lot of things really do not matter.
-A precious few really do.
+While a precious few really do.

-What are the things you might do, given you have a 24-hour expiry date?
+What are the things you might do if given that you have a 24-hour expiry date?